 - Third or Higher DWI – Any DWI after the second is a third-degree felony.
 Conviction can result in between two and ten years in prison, license suspension of two years, and a three-year annual surcharge of up to $2,000 to retain a reinstated license.

-Finally, two DWI convictions within a five-year period can also lead to the mandatory installation of an ignition interlock device (IID) in your automobile.
-This can lead to a great deal of public humiliation and awkward moments, as the IID will prevent your car from starting unless you breathe into it to pass a breath test.
+Finally, two DWI convictions within a five-year period can also lead to the installation of an ignition interlock device (IID) in your car.
+The IID will prevent your car from starting unless you breathe into it to pass a breath test.

-Other Offenses that Can Accompany DWI in Texas
+What Other Offenses Can Accompany DWI in Tarrant County, Texas?

-For example, DWI is normally charged when your blood alcohol content (BAC) equals or exceeds .08 percent.
-If your BAC was exceptionally high, specifically .15 percent or higher, you could be charged with an additional Class A misdemeanor.
+- For instance, DWI is normally charged when your blood alcohol content (BAC) equals or exceeds .08 percent.
+If your BAC was very high, specifically .15 percent or higher, you could be charged with an additional Class A misdemeanor.

-DWI with a child passenger is also a criminal offense all its own.
-This is a state jail felony, which means you could be facing up to two years in jail, up to a $10,000 fine, and drivers license suspension of 180 days.
+- DWI with a child passenger is also a criminal offense all its own.
+This is a state jail felony.
+That means you could be facing up to two years in jail, up to a $10,000 fine, and a drivers license suspension of 180 days.

-Accidents involving drunk driving and harm to someone else are highly likely to result in additional charges that you’ll want an experienced DWI attorney on your side to fight.
-If someone experiences serious bodily injury, you could be charged with intoxication assault, a third-degree felony.
-If someone dies in the wreck, you might face intoxication manslaughter, a second-degree felony.
+- Accidents involving drunk driving and harm to someone else are highly likely to result in additional charges that you’ll want a DWI lawyer on your side to fight.
+If there is a serious bodily injury, you could be charged with intoxication assault.
+That’s a third-degree felony.
+If someone dies in the wreck, you might face intoxication manslaughter.
+That’s a second-degree felony.

-The Law Offices of Jeff C. Kennedy has been helping Texas residents win acquittals or see their DWI dismissed for over twenty years now.
-We know the local system and everyone involved.
+The Law Offices of Jeff C. Kennedy has been helping Tarrant County residents win acquittals or see their DWI dismissed for over twenty years now.
+We know the local system and all involved.
 We can give you the edge you need to get the best result for your case.

-We offer all new clients a free, fully confidential consultation to discuss their case in detail.
-Set up a time to speak with a Tarrant County DWI lawyer today and find out how to beat your driving while intoxicated charge.
-Just complete the form below or call us directly at 817-605-1010.
+We offer all new clients a free, confidential consultation to discuss their case in detail.
+Set up a time to speak with a Tarrant County DWI lawyer today.
+Find out how to beat your DWI charge.
+Just fill out the form below or call us at 817-605-1010.